scicloj/scicloj.github.io/content/en/blog/opening-up/index.md

 ## Clojure in academia

-One space we will address more in 2025 is academia.
+One space we are gradually addressing more is academia.

 Clojure is not very common in academic teaching, but throughout the years there have been some beautiful projects that used Clojure in university courses.
 Some well-known courses were taught by [Lee Spector](https://github.com/lspector/clojinc), [Elena Machkasova](https://personal.morris.umn.edu/~elenam/#clojure), [The University of Helsinki](https://moocfi.github.io/courses/2014/clojure/), and [Attila Egri-Nagy](https://egri-nagy.github.io/popbook/).
 Some of these projects are still active.